hashicorp/terraform-ls/.github/CONTRIBUTING.md

 ## Scope

-This repository contains the source code only for Terraform Language Server, which in turn relies on other projects that have their own repositories.
+This repository contains the source code only for Terraform language server, which in turn relies on other projects that have their own repositories.

 [Terraform CLI/core has its own repository.](https://github.com/hashicorp/terraform)